ray-project/kuberay/docs/guidance/gcp-gke-gpu-cluster.md

 ## Step 3: Configure `kubectl` to connect to the cluster

-Run the following command to download credentials and configure the Kubernetes CLI to use them.
+Run the following command to download Google Cloud credentials and configure the Kubernetes CLI to use them.

 ```sh
 gcloud container clusters get-credentials kuberay-gpu-cluster --zone us-west1-b